CJLucido/Computer-Architecture/ls8/README.md

 table at address `0xF8`, and set the PC to it.
 Execution continues in the interrupt handler.

+      must apply CMP conditional self.fl setting "00000100", "00000010", or "00000001"
-      push pc, then fl, then R0-R6 to stack
+      push pc, then fl, then R0-R6 to stack this needs to be explicitly done for every register I don't see the instructions loading anything in I0!?

 Then when an `IRET` instruction is found, the registers and PC are popped off the stack and execution continues normally.

+      Need to implement IRET

 ## Example